 In 1704 the British invaded Gibraltar, a rocky isthmus at the very tip of Southern Spain.
 The locals declined the invaders' offer to stay in the colony and fled a short distance up the coastline to a small hill where a chapel stood, dedicated to Saint Roque.
 Here they settled.
 The town has now grown into a beautiful Andalucian centre for the region of Saint Roque.

 Close by, are three of Europe's finest courses - Valderrama, Sotogrande and San Roque.
 The San Roque Club lies nestled at the foothills of the Sierra Bermeja Mountains, which eventually peter out into the Mediterranean.
 The Old course is set in a 340-acre estate where there was once a luxury hotel and spa (formerly the summer residence of the Domecq sherry dynasty) which has since closed.

 Dave Thomas and Tony Jacklin designed the Old course and it opened for play in 1990 at an alleged cost of one million dollars per hole.
-It remained pretty much unchanged until Seve Ballesteros made changes to the bunkering.
+It remained pretty much unaltered until Seve Ballesteros made changes to the bunkering.
 The Old was joined by the Perry Dye-designed New Course in 2003.